loopbackio/loopback-datasource-juggler/docs/datasource-connector.md

-# LoopBack DataSource and Connector
+# LoopBack DataSource and Connector Guide

 ## Overview
 LoopBack is centered around models, which represent data and behaviors.
 The concept of `DataSource` is introduced to